Cholsey: St Mary's churchyard

 The grave of novelist Dame Agatha Christie is in the churchyard of St Mary's.
-She lived with her second husband, archaeologist Sir Max Mallowan, at Winterbrook House, formerly in the north of the parish, from about 1934 and died there in 1976.
+She lived with her second husband, the archaeologist Sir Max Mallowan, at Winterbrook House, formerly in the north of the parish, from about 1934 and died there in 1976.
 She and her husband had chosen a burial plot in the mid-1960s just under the perimeter wall of the churchyard.
 About twenty journalists and television reporters attended her funeral service, some having travelled from as far away as South America.
 Thirty wreaths adorned her grave including one from the cast of her long-running play The Mousetrap, and another sent "on behalf of the multitude of grateful readers" from the Ulverscroft Large Print Book Publishers.